-- 1) Coconut Grove Playhouse The CRA should work with the County and/or other groups seeking to preserve this facility.
-The CRA may contribute to the playhouse's restoration or assist in finding and supporting operations once it has been brought back to life - 2) Mariah Brown House The CRA should ensure continued preservation of this structure. - 3) E.W.F.
-Stirrup House As the structure on this site is no longer the original home but a recreation, the CRA should work to promote the history behind the site and the role E.W.F.
-Stirrup played in the beginning of the area's settlement. - 4) Christ Episcopal Church The CRA should work to promote the role of this and other churches in the lives of early residents - 5) Charles Avenue The CRA should assist in the renovation/restoration of any shotgun homes or other original homes along the street and should ensure the street is maintained and the story of its prominence in the early years of Coconut Grove is told. - 6) Coconut Grove Cemetery The CRA should work with the community to ensure this facility is maintained in a manner that is proper, dignified and shows respect toward those interred there.
+- 1) Historic Homes Historic homes of early settlers in Coconut Grove should be preserved.
+The CRA should work to promote the history behind the sites and the role their early inhabitants played in the beginning of the area's settlement.
+The CRA could create a program to assist owners of these properties restore or rehabilitate them so they are not lost to time.
+Additionally, smaller structures such as the Shotgun Houses that have been abandoned or which the owners would be willing to donate could be relocated to another area, perhaps along the frontage of Grand Avenue at the Fire College site.
+These structures could be restored with one used as a museum to house photos and documents related to the area's history.
+Others could be used to house artisans or other businesses that could maintain the properties and keep them open to the public. - 2) Churches The CRA should work to promote the role of these early churches in the lives of early residents, and can help rebuild community centers and other aspects of the buildings. - 3) Charles Avenue The CRA should assist in the renovation/restoration of any shotgun homes or other original homes along the street and should ensure the street is maintained and the story of its prominence in the early years of Coconut Grove is told. - 4) Coconut Grove Cemetery The CRA should work with the community to ensure this facility is maintained in a manner that is proper, dignified and shows respect toward those interred there.
 One possibility to doing so is to create and host an annual celebration of the founders of the area and those that have passed.
-A festival of remembrance with events and programs to tell the story of the neighborhood perhaps including a event in which residents clean and maintain markers in the cemetery and learn the history of those interred. - 7) Coconut Grove Shotgun Homes The CRA could create a program to assist owners of these properties restore or rehabilitate them so they are not lost to time.
-Additionally, structures that have been abandoned or which the owners would be willing to donate could be relocated to another area, perhaps along the frontage of Grand Avenue at the Fire College site.
-These structures could be restored with one used as a museum to house photos and documents related to the area's history.
-Others could be used to house artisans or other businesses that could maintain the properties and keep them open to the public. - 8) Ace Theater The CRA could work with the owners of this site to restore the building and find a quality user to utilize the site, either as a theater or other cultural facility.
+A festival of remembrance with events and programs to tell the story of the neighborhood perhaps including an event in which residents clean and maintain markers in the cemetery and learn the history of those interred. - 5) Theaters The CRA could work with the owners of theaters to restore the buildings and find a quality operator to utilize the sites, either as a theater or other cultural facility.
 Perhaps use by a non-profit movie theater operator such as O Cinema which operates elsewhere in the County could bring independent movies back to the area and serve as an anchor on Grand Avenue.
+The CRA may contribute to the theater's restoration or assist in finding and supporting operations once it has been brought back to life.

-9) The CRA should seek to assist in preservation of any other facility deemed important to the history of the area.
+- 6) The CRA should seek to assist in preservation of any other facility deemed important to the history of the area.
+This would include those that are designated historic, may be designated as such in the future, or ones-whether designated or not-have important ties to the history of the area. - 7) The CRA should seek to assist in preservation of any other facility deemed important to the history of the area.
 This would include those that are designated historic, may be designated as such in the future, or ones that whether designated or not, have important ties to the history of the area.